 Other novels mention special muzzle brakes that vector the exhaust in useful directions.
 These novels include Eon by Greg Bear and Nightrider by David Mace.
 They generally try to vent in an "X" pattern centered on the tip of the barrel with the arms of the X perpendicular to the barrel.
 This tries to stabilize the barrel while not allowing the exhaust to obscure the sight picture.

 Also note that a handgun for vacuum use will require an over-sized trigger guard to accept a space suited finger.
 András Bónitz mentions that many pistols today have large trigger-guards for gloved hands.
 However, a space suited finger is huge compared to a gloved finger.
+Weapons that are intended for use in extreme cold climates sometimes are fitted with an "arctic trigger guard."
+This is a guard that can momentarily swivel out of the way or be unbolted and set to "arctic mode" to accommodate gloved hands.

 Nightcrawler points out that revolvers might be popular in free fall, since other weapons eject their spent cartridges.
-Hot brass flyiing around the compartment could cause all sorts of problems.
+Hot brass flying around the compartment could cause all sorts of problems.
 A cartridge floating inside a control panel and shorting out a critical component could ruin your entire day.

 Erik says another possibility would be some sort of flechette weapon.
 This is kind of a shot-gun that fires a swarm of darts instead of buckshot ("flechette" is French for "little arrow").
 They look like nails.
 In the shell, a group of flechettes are held together by a plastic frame called a sabot, which falls away when the load exits the muzzle.
 Light flechettes are twenty to a shell, heavy are six to a shell.
 Like shotgun shells, they are good for causing large amounts of damage to the intruder in one's apartment, but failing to penetrate the wall so as to not annoy the neighbors.
 Unlike shotgun shells, they are good at penetrating body armor.